sandeep-simltr/sandeep-simltr/README.md

 - 👋 Hi, I’m @sandeep-simltr
-- 👀 I’m interested in Software and Hardware also
+- 👀 I’m interested in AIML and Web Development
+- 🌱 I’m currently learning MERN STACK Development
-- 💞️ I’m looking to collaborate on : sandeepprasadcode2003@gmail.com
+- 💞️ I’m looking to collaborate on projects related to MERN Stack and AR VR.
-- 📫 How to reach me ...LinkedIN : www.linkedin.com/in/sandeep-prasad-791975253
+- 📫 You can reach me via email at  sandeepprasadcode2003@gmail.com  or connect with me on LinkedIn at www.linkedin.com/in/sandeep-prasad-791975253

 <!---
 sandeep-simltr/sandeep-simltr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.